 In addition to helping create prints with dual effects of transparency, white ink prints also have other applications.
 Here are the reasons people get white ink printing service:

-The above images are for a project executed for Ms. Shubham of Acuiti Consultants, Baner.
-She needed white ink printing service and had two office partitions made of glass and she wanted to brand the same with white inks for glass film prints.
+The images of the office partition (below) are of a project executed for Ms. Shubham of Acuiti Consultants, Baner.
+She needed white ink printing service.
+She had two office partitions and she wanted to brand the same with white inks for glass film prints.

 White ink printing technology is relatively nascent in the print industry.
 In its initial avatar, machine sellers used to retrofit 4 color eco-solvent machines to run white inks as an additional fifth color.
 But there were a lot of technical problems and white ink eco-solvents failed to really take off.